metrorailings/OwlBlog/content/posts/week-13-insights-1.md

 I just realized the Staley-style of defense is perfectly suited to stop zone runs from popping off.
 Had I realized this , I would have simply stepped back from making a pick on this game.

 Worth keeping in mind that the Bengals have inactivated two of their starting offensive linemen today.
 Interesting....

+I'm starting to feel silly taking a game where level of effort was clearly going to come into question for the home team.
+On top of that, the system disadvantage as well as the injuries along their offensive line should have scared me off this game.